It’s the eve of my book launch and I’m watching a talk on TED called The Gift of Asking.

 But try explaining that to your average person on the street.

-On Thursday, doing my first in-person media interview for the book, the reporter asked me what the benefits of yoga were for your average person.
+A few days ago, doing my first in-person media interview for the book, a reporter asked me what the benefits of yoga were for your average person.

 I stared at him blankly.
 Benefits?
 It will transform your life from the inside out… He took in my blank look as I struggled to say something meaningful in a sound bite.